High-speed rail in France: Trenitalia France

 Trenitalia France, a subsidiary of Trenitalia, operates on the LGV Sud-Est since 2021 with services from Paris Gare de Lyon to Milano Centrale with stops in Lyon-Part-Dieu, Chambéry, Modane and Torino Porta Susa.
+On 15 June 2025, it launched services between Paris Gare de Lyon and Marseille-Saint-Charles, operating further south on the LGV Rhône-Alpes and the LGV Méditerranée, with stops in Lyon-Saint-Exupéry TGV, Avignon TGV, and Aix-en-Provence TGV.
 It uses Frecciarossa 1000 trainsets.